nishantsah08/public_html/executive/02_AI_AGENT_ROLES.md

 3.  **Vigilance AI:**
     *   **Role:** The system's security and integrity officer.
-    *   **Responsibilities:** Monitors for security breaches or policy violations and alerts the CEO.
+    *   **Responsibilities:** Monitors for internal security breaches or policy violations.
+It is also responsible for monitoring the security and integrity of all external API endpoints, such as the WhatsApp Business API webhook, and alerts the CEO to any suspicious activity.

 ### The Advisory Body